Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: An application to Uncertainty Quantification

 We now proceed to discretize the variational problem.
 As a first step, we note that the vascular graph $\Lambda$ is not given in terms of a parametrization, which makes it harder to compute integrals of the form $\int_{\Lambda}v(\s)d\s.$ As an alternative, we consider the smoothed approximation below,

 where

 Here, $\epsilon>0$ is a smoothness parameter that we fix to $\epsilon=0.05$.
-It is not hard to prove that, for each $v\in\mathcal{C}(\overline{\Omega})$ fixed, the right-hand side of equation \eqref{eq:approx} converges to the left hand-side as $\epsilon\to 0$.
-We refer to the appendix for a detailed proof.
+It is not hard to prove that, for each $v\in\mathcal{C}(\overline{\Omega})$ fixed, the right-hand side of equation \eqref{eq:approx} converges to the left hand-side as $\epsilon\to 0$: \newstuff{for a detailed proof, the reader may refer to Appendix B}.
 Then, our operator of interest becomes $\operator: \phi_{\Lambda}\to u_{\Lambda},$ and we can proceed with our usual discretization via P1 Finite Elements.
 To this end, we discretize the domain using a triangular mesh of stepsize $h=0.03$, which results in $N_{h}=7253$ degrees of freedom.
 Then, we allow $\lambda$ to vary uniformely in [1,10] and we generate a total of 4500 training snapshots accordingly to the probability distributions introduced previously.
 We exploit these snapshots to train the MINN model below,

-where the architecture has been defined in analogy to the one employed for the nonlinear PDE in Section \ref{sec:experiments}.1.
-The network is trained for a total of 50 epochs and using the same criteria presented in Section \ref{sec:experiments}.
+where the architecture has been defined in analogy to the one employed for the nonlinear PDE in Section \ref{sec:experiments1}.1.
+The network is trained for a total of 50 epochs and using the same criteria presented in Section \ref{sec:experiments1}.